Hermer blames collapse of China spy case on law ‘not fit for purpose’

 Lord Carlile concluded these were “major mistakes and have damaged confidence in the Crown Prosecution Service”.

-Tuesday also saw Labour MPs vote down an attempt by the Conservatives to force the Government to release correspondence relating to the case.
+Labour MPs voted down an attempt on Tuesday by the Conservatives to force the Government to release correspondence relating to the case.

 Cabinet Office minister Nick Thomas-Symonds said it was in Britain’s interest to “protect” the material sought by the Tories,” prompting shadow home secretary Chris Philp to accuse Labour of voting to “carry on the cover-up”.